 Many online lenders carry a variety of products.
 This allows them to assign repayment systems that are better suited for their borrowers’ cash flow cycles.
 Not every borrower has to make fixed payments every month, nor do these payments have to begin immediately after funding is distributed.
 With a merchant cash advance and business cash advance, for instance, your payments are based on the number of sales you perform each month.
 A slow month means a smaller payment and vice versa.

 How Do You Choose the Right Business Lender?

 At this point, you’ve probably figured out whether you’re better off pursuing a traditional or non-traditional lender.
-But there’s still so many options to choose from!
-When comparing business lenders with very similar products, here’s how to choose the right option for you needs:
+But there are still so many options to choose from!
+When comparing business lenders with very similar products, here’s how to select the right lender for your needs:

 1. Experience With Your Industry